nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :warning: **Warning:**<br>

-1. Do not change the suffix of the archived file to any other type except for `json` as only a `json` file is compatiable with Tracey.
+1. Do not change the suffix of the archived file to any other type except for `json` as only a `json` file is compatible with Tracey.<br>
 2. Do not manually edit the database file i.e. edit directly from `addressbook.json`, as this feature will save an exact copy of it regardless of whether it is corrupted or not.

 </div>